AndydeCleyre/colorcodebot/README.rst

 Depending on your hardware, you may see faster syntax guessing (from guesslang_) by installing ``cuda`` and ``cudnn`` packages.
-This is *not* done for the currently hosted container images.
+This is *not* done for the currently hosted container images, which is the result of ``./mk/ctnr.sh -d prod --push`` run by a GitHub Action.

 Outside of the core Python app, sops_ is used for secrets,